 Le Coupole is built in 1912 by the famous French architect Ferdinand Chanut with the talented glassmaker Jacques Gruber.
 Everyone coming to the Galeries (even just for shopping) are clearly stunned by this beautiful dome with great historical value.
 There are heritages around the department store for you to discover, including l’escalier d’honneur, a very impressive piece of the bronze staircase.

 - Open daily from 9:30am – 8:30pm; from 11am – 8pm on Sundays

-The Baroque styled building is much more than just a commonplace for operas and musicals.
-It was designed by the young French architect Charles Garnier with marvellous interior decorations inside.
+The Baroque-styled building is much more than just a commonplace for operas and musicals.
+It was designed by the young French architect Charles Garnier with marvelous interior decorations inside.
 Many art and architecture students come and do their fieldwork sketch here.
-Every corner you pass around in the Opéra is a surprise: the grand staircase, chandeliers, columns and statues that would you would surely admire!
+Every corner you pass around in the Opéra is a surprise: the grand staircase, chandeliers, columns, and statues that you would surely admire!

 - Address: 8 Rue Scribe, 75009 Paris

 Designed by the star architect Frank Gehry, this Foundation was actually inspired by the glass feature of the Grand Palais.
 The 11 galleries house various expositions throughout the year that are definitely worth visiting.
 The structure itself is mind-blowingly avant-garde, which is quite a stark contrast to the typical French Haussmannian buildings.

 - Address: 8 Avenue du Mahatma Gandhi, 75116 Paris

 - Open Sundays to Wednesdays from 12nn – 7pm; Fridays until 9pm, weekends until 8pm